matharchod/Twitolu/README.md

 #### NEWchangeMeToRandomColor(elem)

-A helper function that generates a random color for the backgroundof a tile.
+A helper function that generates a random color for the background of a tile.
 Accepts the argument `elem`, representing the DOM element you want to add the color to.
 [The original code for this function from Paul Irish can be found here](http://paulirish.com/2009/random-hex-color-code-snippets/).